- Installation

 .\gitlab-runner.exe install --user ".\ENTER-YOUR-USERNAME" --password "ENTER-YOUR-PASSWORD"

-If you don’t have a Windows Password, the GitLab Runner service won’t start but you can use the Built-in System Account.
+If you don’t have a Windows Password, you cannot start the GitLab Runner service but you can use the Built-in System Account.

-If you have issues with the Built-in System Account, please read Configure the Service to Start Up with the Built-in System Account on Microsoft’s support website.
+For Built-in System Account issues, see Configure the Service to Start Up with the Built-in System Account on Microsoft’s support website.

 Get runner logs